milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 ```

-re-send the file to the repl or restart the server

-then evaluate the inner ( ```let``` ) part of the function inline, the repl buffer should show a successful creation and a connection info map
+Re-send the file to the repl or restart the server, then evaluate the inner ( ```let``` ) part of the function inline, the repl buffer should show a successful creation and a connection info map.

-we should create the ```delete-db``` function also to speed up development, we will delete and re-schema and re-fill the database all the time
+We should create the ```delete-db``` function also to speed up development, we will delete and re-schema and re-fill the database all the time.

 ```
 (defn delete-db []